• Skip to primary navigation

 The full ingredient list is found in the recipe card, but some of the ingredient highlights include:

-• Raw cashews - these form the base of the delicious cashew cream sauce.
+• Raw cashews - these form the base of the delicious creamy sauce on this pasta.
 Cashews are a great way to replace heavy cream in recipes while keeping it dairy free and milk free.
+I recommend using raw cashews rather than roasted cashews to make the silky-smooth sauce on this pasta recipe.

 • Full fat coconut milk - to give the sauce a rich, creamy flavour.
 Be sure to use full fat and not low fat coconut milk for the richest sun dried tomato sauce.
-You could use cashew milk or almond milk instead.
+You could use another plant-based milk such as unsweetened cashew milk or almond milk instead.

-• Spinach - spinach adds some healthy dark green veggies to this vegan sun dried tomato pasta sauce, plus it adds a beautiful green color to this dish.
+• Spinach - baby spinach adds some delicious dark green veggies to this vegan sun dried tomato pasta sauce, plus it adds a beautiful green color to this dish.
+I use frozen spinach for making this pasta dish but you could use fresh spinach as well.

 How to make this recipe: